hicsail/puppeteerlite/README.md

 $ ./run_puppeteer_lite
 ```

-## Input Archive
+## Input Data

+- GenBank Files
-- For now, a default input archive, HeadtoHead2.zip, is in the repository.
+..* For now, a default input archive, HeadtoHead2.zip, is in the repository.
 So, the user does not have to provide input data.
+- Protocol Specification
+..* Puppeteer Lite currently uses the MoClo Assembly Protocol.
+- Design Specification
+..* Puppeteer Lite currently assumes the following design specification: 'promoter.rbs.cds.terminator'.

 ## Output Files